What is the Best Way to Control an ERV?

 Constant Air Volume, or CAV, is the simplest.
 This means that the ERV is always running and providing fresh air to the space.
 This can be for buildings that are open 24 hours, or that have another reason to always provide air circulation.
 We have sometimes set constant air volume for spaces with high ceilings, to create a movement of air to help stratify the environment.

-Another solid way to control your ERV is through Demand Control Ventilation, or DCV.
+Another solid way to control your ERV is through Demand Control Ventilation, or DCV, as noted in the story above.
 This form of system control uses CO2 sensors in the space to help determine when people are in the space.
 This means that the 7% of reheating or recooling the air only happens when folks are actually in the space for a long enough time.
-If a small office has a single person in it for the day – likely the CO2 you breath out is not enough to drive the CO2 up high enough to trigger the system to turn on.
+If a small office has a single person in it for the day – likely the CO2 you breathe out is not enough to drive the CO2 up high enough to trigger the system to turn on.
 But if 10 people are in that space, it will likely be enough to bring in outside air within about 30 minutes.
 This is demand controlled – meaning the system brings in outside air when it is needed.

 Finally, you can schedule an ERV to run when the building is occupied.
 This is a great solution when you want to save the money on the CO2 sensors (which cost about $350 each) or when you have a very predicable schedule for a building.
 It can also be beneficial when you want to start bringing in fresh air before anyone enters the space, for some particular reason.